wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-php-enterprise-wordpress.md

 ###Multi-region deployment with media storage and caching

 If the site will accept uploads, or host media files, use Azure Blob storage.
-If you need caching, consider [Redis cache][rediscache], [Memcache Cloud](https://azure.microsoft.com/marketplace/partners/garantiadata/memcached/), [MemCachier](https://azure.microsoft.com/marketplace/partners/memcachier/memcachier/), or one of the other caching offerings in the [Azure Store](http://azure.microsoft.com/gallery/store/).
+If you need caching, consider [Redis cache][rediscache].

 ![an Azure web app, hosted in multiple regions, using CDBR High Availability router for MySQL, with Managed Cache, Blob storage, and CDN][performance-diagram]